UKeeeM/CS109-Project-/README.md

 1. Clone this repo and switch the the "expert-app" branch

-2. Open up chrome and paste chrome://extensions/ in the navigation bar
+2. Open up chrome and type "chrome://extensions/" in the navigation bar

 3. Make sure developer mode is checked